Atlanta Bicycle Accident Lawyer

 Once the hospital stabilizes you and your injuries begin healing, your mind will likely turn to the cost of your treatment—especially if you miss work for an extended period of time.
 From the ambulance ride to surgery to follow-up care, medical expenses can quickly add up.

-State law allows accident victims to seek compensation based on the at-fault driver’s auto liability insurance coverage or a civil lawsuit.
+State law allows bicycle riders injured in accidents to seek compensation based on the at-fault driver’s auto liability insurance coverage or a civil lawsuit.
 This includes current and future damages, as well as intangible losses.

-Every case is unique, but common examples of recoverable damages include:
+Every personal injury claim is unique, but common examples of recoverable damages include:

 • Medical bills, including transportation, hospitalization, rehabilitation, and follow-up care